-Proctoscopy is an examination of the rectum using a special metal or plastic scope called a proctoscope.
-The rectum is the 8-inch muscular tube that connects the large intestine (colon) to the anus, the opening of the intestine that leads out of the body.
-Waste, or bowel movements, and gas pass out of the body through the anus.
+When you get a proctoscopy, a doctor uses a special metal or plastic scope, called a proctoscope, to check the inside of your rectum.
+The rectum is the 8-inch muscular tube that connects your large intestine (colon) to the anus, the opening of the intestine that leads out of the body.

 Why Is Proctoscopy Done?

-A proctoscopy may be performed to detect diseases of the rectum or anus, to evaluate abnormal results of a barium enema, or to look for causes of rectal bleeding.
-A proctoscopy also may be done to monitor the growth of polyps (benign growths on the lining of the intestine) or to check for a return of rectal cancer in people who have already had surgery to treat their cancer.
+You may also get proctoscopy to track the growth of polyps (benign growths on the lining of the intestine) or to check for a return of rectal cancer if you’ve already had surgery for cancer.

-Before getting a proctoscopy, you will usually be asked to use an enema (medication inserted into the rectum in order to cleanse the bowel) the night before the procedure, or you may be given one in the office just before the test.
-Be sure to check with your doctor for specific instructions before your test.
+Before you get a proctoscopy, your doctor will usually ask you to use an enema (medication inserted into the rectum in order to cleanse the bowel) the night before the procedure.
+Ask for specific instructions.

 What Happens on the Day of a Proctoscopy?

-A proctoscopy usually is done in the doctor's office.
-You will be asked to remove your clothing below the waist and lie on your side on a table.
+You’ll probably get a proctoscopy in your doctor's office.
+You will remove your clothing below the waist and lie on your side on a table.

-The doctor will gently insert a gloved finger into your anus to check for tenderness or blockage.
+The doctor will insert a gloved finger into your anus to check for tenderness or blockage.

 The doctor will then insert a lubricated proctoscope into your rectum and pump air in to expand the rectum.
 You may feel some fullness, like you need to pass a stool.